wutka/forward_chaining/README.md

 ```
 :a    -  List assertions
 :r    -  List rules
+:w    -  List working (everything computed from assertions and rules)
 +a    -  Start adding new assertions (blank line when done)
 +r    -  Start adding new rules (blank line when done)
 -an   -  Delete assertion n (numbered starting at 1)